-- ascertain if there were there any witnesses to the abuse - make notes and record ALL conversations with children spoken to as well as parents/carers/other professionals, including any actions taken - treat all children involved as being at potential risk while the child allegedly responsible for the abuse may pose a significant risk of harm to other children, s/he may also have considerable unmet needs and be at risk of harm themselves - ensure that a safeguarding response is in place for both victim and alleged perpetrator harass the victim or alleged perpetrator online as well as face to face.
-Any evidence we have of students using social media or inappropriately will be sanctioned according to our existing policies.
+- ascertain if there were there any witnesses to the abuse - make notes and record all conversations with children spoken to as well as parents/carers/other professionals, including any actions taken - treat all children involved as being at potential risk while the child allegedly responsible for the abuse may pose a significant risk of harm to other children, s/he may also have considerable unmet needs and be at risk of harm themselves - ensure that a safeguarding response is in place for both victim and alleged perpetrator

-Consideration should also be given to supporting children who have witnessed peer on peer abuse of any kind.
+Consideration should also be given to supporting children who have witnessed child-on-child abuse of any kind.
 This is likely to be traumatic and support may be required.
 We will signpost to agencies and support services available where needed.

 We will do all that we can to ensure both the victim and alleged perpetrator, and any witnesses, are not being bullied or harassed following this.
-Social media is likely to play a part in the fall out from any incident and friends from either side could well
+Social media is likely to play a part in the fall out from any incident and friends from either side could well harass the victim or alleged perpetrator online as well as face to face.
+Any evidence we have of students using social media or inappropriately will be sanctioned according to our existing policies.